encore428/BackEndHW/act1/README.md

 - On the server side, whenever the user hit the server, a message containing the type of the request (GET, POST, DELETE, etc…) should be displayed on the screen.
 Look at any Node.js documentations online if necessary.

+# Submission
+deploy the application with
+- node